sngo103/ai-MTA-Trip-Planner/README.md

 - Accessibility constraint may crash on certain routes.
     - There exists an issue in adding some stations to the priority queue when feature is on
     - Priority queue empties before destination is reached.
-    - Need to adjust station adding to make sure this never happens.
-    - Otherwise, results appear optimal.
+    - Need to adjust station adding to make sure this never happens, otherwise, results appear optimal.
 - Walking directions are limited to picking the closest station to interpreted input address
     - No multiple starting point selection
     - No address interpretation options
 - Printing walking directions has a slight formatting issue.
+- Staten Island is not included.

 #### For the Future: